Medical Cadet Corps

-The Medical Cadet Corp (MCC) is a program of the Seventh-day Adventist Church (Adventist church) started in the 1930s in the United States with the intention of preparing young men of draft age for military service in noncombatant roles.
+The Medical Cadet Corp (MCC) is a program of the Seventh-day Adventist Church.
+It started in the 1930s in the United States with the intention of preparing young men of draft age for military service in noncombatant roles.
 The training included drill, first aid, military courtesies, organization of medical corps, defense against chemical warfare, principles of anatomy and physiology, physical exercises and character development.
 The program was temporarily suspended at the end of World War II.
-It was reactivated in 1950 and in the next few years was adapted internationally.
-The program was deactivated by the General Conference of Seventh-day Adventists (General Conference) in early 1972 but continued independently in a few locations with an emphasis on rescue and disaster response.
+It was reactivated in 1950 then a few years after was adapted internationally.
+The program was deactivated by the General Conference of Seventh-day Adventists in early 1972 but continued independently in a few locations with an emphasis on rescue and disaster response.

 In 2016, the Medical Cadet Corps, a component of the World Service Organization that is under the umbrella of the General Conference Department of Adventist Chaplaincy Ministries, was reactivated as a worldwide program.